Just one of the notebooks, aka what I did in classes :)

 plt.show()

-SST departure is just a fancy way of saying how much the local sea surface temperature (SST) differs from the average temperature across a given latitude.
-These deviations aren’t random—they’re shaped by a mix of atmospheric and oceanic circulations that move heat around in complex ways.
+SST departure is just how much the local sea surface temperature (SST) differs from the average across a given latitude.
+The deviations come from atmospheric and oceanic circulations moving heat around.

 In the subtropics, the eastern parts of ocean basins tend to be cooler.
-That’s because air flowing along the eastern edges of high-pressure systems (anticyclones) moves toward the equator, bringing cooler temperatures along with it.
-This cooling effect is especially noticeable in the eastern Pacific.
-On the flip side, the western edges of these high-pressure systems push warm, moist air toward the poles, leading to warmer SST departures in the western Pacific.
+Air flowing along the eastern edges of high-pressure systems (anticyclones) moves toward the equator and brings cooler temperatures with it, which is especially noticeable in the eastern Pacific.
+The western edges of those same systems push warm, moist air toward the poles, giving warmer SST departures in the western Pacific.

 Up in the higher latitudes, things get chillier due to sub-polar cyclones.
 These weather systems create a poleward flow of cool air, reinforcing lower SST departures in these regions.

-Meanwhile, along the equator, there’s another big player: wind-driven upwelling.
+Along the equator there’s wind-driven upwelling.
 The trade winds sweep warm surface waters away from the equator, allowing deeper, colder, nutrient-rich water to rise up and replace it.
-This process is why the equatorial eastern Pacific and Atlantic tend to have lower SST departures.
+This is why the equatorial eastern Pacific and Atlantic tend to have lower SST departures.